Programmer’s Guide

 end

-Create a scheduled instance of the job by setting the cron_schedule:
+Create a scheduled instance by supplying a cron_schedule:

-Create an ad-hoc instance of the job by leaving out the cron_schedule:
+Create an ad-hoc instance by leaving the cron_schedule out:

 * * * * * *